 My pump controls the medicine.
 I receive a constant drip of Zofran (a strong anti-nausea medicine often given to chemo patients, which is also effective in battling Hyperemesis.)
 The Zofran pump goes with me everywhere, including the shower.
 The pump can’t get wet, so I have a plastic pouch it goes in.
-The plastic the pouch is made out of reminds me of shower curtain liner material.
+The plastic the pouch is made out of shower curtain liner material.

 The pump is attached to my stomach through a tiny catheter.
 I have to change the infusion site every day.
 It doesn’t really hurt to put the tiny needle into my abdomen, but it does get sore the longer it has been in my stomach.
 The medicine is constantly dripping and pools under my skin to be absorbed.
 It gets red, sore, and occasionally itchy.
 The red spots stay for several days and often bruise.
 I find that I’m running out of places to stick myself that aren’t still sore and trying to heal.

 Since I stick myself daily, I must have a “Bio-Hazard” Container.
 The home health company doesn’t provide one for you, just the sticker.
 We’re using a large bottle left over from apple juice.
 Good thing we recycle, or we wouldn’t have had an empty container ready.
-The sharps container resides in our laundry room high out of Jonah’s reach among my cleaning supply stockpile.
+The sharps container resides in our laundry room high out of my son’s reach among my cleaning supply stockpile.

 Since I’m constantly using medicine and supplies, I get weekly visits from the FedEx delivery man.
 I feel important answering my door in my jammies to find boxes labeled with expiration dates and emergency shipment warnings.